 Forensic Psychology Degree

-Forensic psychology is a field in applied psychology that uses the principles of psychology to assist with criminal proceedings.
-A degree in forensic psychology is an advanced degree (either a masters or doctorate) that can have specialties in sub-disciplines including: Sex offenses, crime prevention, victim support, correctional psychology, and children’s psychology.
-Scientific advances in understanding the human mind have made psychologists an integral part of the legal system today, as forensic psychologists are recognized for the deep training that allows them to examine and explain aspects of crime that are inaccessible to those without an advanced degree.
+Forensic psychology is a discipline within applied psychology that uses the principles of psychology to assist with criminal proceedings.
+A degree in forensic psychology is an advanced degree (either a master’s or doctorate) that can have specialties in sub-disciplines including sex offenses, crime prevention, victim support, correctional psychology, and children’s psychology.
+Scientific advances in understanding the human mind have made psychologists an integral part of the legal system today, as forensic psychologists are recognized for the deep training that allows them to examine and explain aspects of crime that can be inaccessible to those without an advanced degree.

 What a Forensic Psychology Graduate Does

 Forensic psychologists may provide clinical psychological evaluations on plaintiffs, defendants, and even jury members; serve as expert witnesses; testify at parole hearings; and even support or contest evidence introduced in a trial.
-Most forensic psychologists work in a private practice and are hired on a contract basis as a consultant or provider of court ordered services for both civil and criminal trials.
+Most forensic psychologists work in a private practice and are hired on a contract basis as consultants or providers of court-ordered services for both civil and criminal trials.
 State and federal government agencies frequently employ forensic psychologists as profilers or interviewers, or in specialist roles at agencies such as at the FBI’s Behavioral Science Unit.